agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 ## Acknowledge and fix

-To learn if code is maintainable you need to actively work on it so if your tech directors and leads are not doing that their feedback is the opinion of an outsider--that can be positive if associated with knowledge of software design and hands on experience but without that is irrelevant and I've seen it contradicting developer opinions.
+To learn if code is maintainable you need to actively work on it so if your tech directors and leads are not doing that their feedback is the opinion of an outsider--that can be positive if associated with knowledge of software design and updated hands on experience but without that is irrelevant and I've seen it contradicting developer opinions lower in organization charts.
 Make sure to let the tech division know the company cares about long term code maintainability and keep collect their feedback about it.

+### Is it necessary?

 You might think building unmaintainable software is acceptable since you don't know if your product will be successful and how long it will last but **if you build your business to be successful you should build your software with the same mindset**.

+If you don't value code maintainability you will only attract mellow developers midly concerned with your long term ojectives.

 ### Expert mentoring

 Developers can't recognize unmaintainable software unless they have experience in building and maintaining year lasting projects and even then some developers with 10 years experience might really have a 1 year experience multiplied 10 times and lack those skills.
-In any team of 5 a formal or informal tech lead should mentor and have authority to evaluate the incremental design while building software with the team--without that authority team members might disregard best practices compromising morale and preventing the creation of a supple design.
-If you are interviewing people for that role make sure you cover the maintainability side and bring up the excuses I listed to see what response you get.
+In any development team of 5 there should be at least one mentor to evaluate and direct the incremental code design--without that team members might disregard best practices compromising morale and preventing the creation of a supple design.

 ### Cross-pollinating knowledge

-When your company has different divisions and some are not displaying any symptoms cross pollinating developers might help.
-Internal knowledge sharing works if the organization is healthy but in a dysfunctional one internal politics and pride will not facilitate it so a director or tech lead might disregard suggestions coming from a developer below them in the company hierarchy.
+When your company has different divisions and some are not displaying any symptoms of *ignorance driven development* cross pollinating developers might help.
+Internal knowledge sharing works in a healthy organization but in a dysfunctional one internal politics and pride will not facilitate it so a director or tech lead might disregard suggestions coming from a developer below them in the company hierarchy.

 ### Skilling up